kakiang/bloggable/README.md

 source bloggable_env/bin/activate
 ```
 If you are using Windows you should run the activate script directly from the command shell.
+You shouldn't
-You shouldn't run `source bloggable_env/bin/activate`.
+run `source bloggable_env/bin/activate`.

 The above commands will create a virtual environment in the `bloggable_env` folder.
-As a reminder, a virtual environment is an isolated Python environment that allows packages to be installed and to be used in a particular project.
-The packages installed in a virtual environmennt are not  installed system wide.
-That means, to be able to use those packages we have to switch to the virtual environment in which they are installed.
-That's what it's done with this command `source bloggable_env/bin/activate`.
-Virtual environment is a solution to potential dependency conflicts between python packages that one may use in ones projects.
-For example, if you are using python 2.7 for a project and python 3.7 for another project, you will need to create virtual environments to be able to have two different versions of python installed in your machine.
+As a reminder, a virtual
+environment is an isolated Python environment that allows packages to be installed and to be used in a particular project.
+The packages installed in a virtual environment are not  installed system wide.
+That means, to be able to use those
+packages we have to switch to the virtual environment in which they are installed.
+That's what it's done with this
+command `source bloggable_env/bin/activate`.
+Virtual environment is a solution to potential dependency conflicts between
+python packages that one may use in ones projects.
+For example, if you are using python 2.7 for a project and
+python 3.7 for another project, you will need to create virtual environments to be able to have two different versions
+of python installed in your machine.
 It's a good practice.
 But it's optional, as long as you don't have dependency conflicts.

-If you have `anaconda` or `miniconda` installed.
-It's kinda intuitive to `create`, `activate` and `deactivate` a virtual environment:
+If you have `anaconda` or `miniconda` installed, it's kinda intuitive to `create`, `activate` and `deactivate`
+a virtual environment:

-To create a new virtual environment named `bloggable_env`
+To create a new virtual environment named `bloggable_env` run the following:
 ```bash
 conda create --name bloggable_env
 ```